Improved Robustness and Hyperparameter Selection in the Dense Associative Memory: Hyperparameter Tuning

 \subsection{Modified Network Hyperparameter Results}

 Figure \ref{Fig:ModifiedModelHyperparameterSearch} shows the same hyperparameter search for our modified network.
-Note we have shifted the scale of the inverse temperature as discussed in Section \ref{Section:ModificationFormalization}.
+Note that we have shifted the scale of the inverse temperature as discussed in Section \ref{Section:ModificationFormalization}.
 As in Figure \ref{Fig:OriginalModelHyperparameterSearch} we find the optimal region shifts slightly for small interaction vertices (\(n \leq 5\)) but unlike the original network we find the region stabilizes and remains substantial for large interaction vertices.
 Figure \ref{Fig:ModifiedModelHyperparameterSearchTight} shows a finer grid search over the region of interest, showing the optimal region stabilizes around \(\frac{1}{T} \approx 9 \cdot 10^{-1}\).
+We find it is common across many network dimensions and task sizes for the inverse temperature to stabilize near \(1\), making it much easier to tune the hyperparameters of the Dense Associative Memory.
 The optimal region also extends to much larger initial learning rates than it does in the original network.
 Most notably, we find that the optimal region's position remains stable and size remains large across many values of the interaction vertex for the same network dimension.

-All of our results can be found in Appendix \ref{Section:AppendixResults}.
-In particular, Appendix \ref{Appendix:ModifiedDim100LargeN} shows our results for interaction vertices up to \(100\); far above any interaction vertices documented in other literature.